theupdateframework/tuf-on-ci/docs/SIGNER-SETUP.md

    Yubikey owners the easiest tool is Yubikey manager:
    ![Yubikey manager UI](yubikey-manager.png)

 1. Install a PKCS#11 module.
-TUF-on-CI has been tested with the Yubicos ykcs11.
+TUF-on-CI has been tested with the Yubico ykcs11.
 Debian users can install it with
    ```shell
    $ apt install ykcs11
    ```